 Domestic service applications necessarily involve the interaction with objects and people.
 Dynamaid is equipped with a variety of sensors to perceive its environment.
 Its main sensors for object and person detection are the SICK S300 and the Hokuyo URG-04LX LRFs.
-The stereo camera is used to further improve detection and to recognize objects and people.
+The stereo camera can be used to recognize objects and people, and to further improve object and person detection.